rzoeb/Japanese_Flash_Cards/README.md

 ## Note

+**API Key Management**: You can provide API keys in two ways:
+- **Direct Input**: Enter API keys directly in the web interface (recommended for most users)
+- **Environment File**: Create a `.env` file with your API keys (recommended for local development)

-The .env file containing API keys and configuration secrets is excluded from version control for security reasons.
-You'll need to create this file with your own API keys as described in the setup instructions.
+The `.env` file containing API keys and configuration secrets is excluded from version control for security reasons.
 The application includes comprehensive error handling and will provide clear guidance if configuration issues are detected.

+**Privacy**: API keys entered in the web interface are only used for the current session and are never stored or transmitted to third parties.

 ## Recent Updates

 This version includes major enhancements:
+- **Secure API Key Input**: Enter API keys directly in the web interface with session-only storage
 - Migration to Google GenAI SDK with structured output capabilities
 - Dual-mode flashcard generation (Vocabulary and Kanji)
 - Advanced model selection and configuration options